Lelyaaaa/University/README.md

 # University
-Here are some of my university tasksk and other stydying work
+Here are some of my university tasks and other stydying work